CCExtractor/vardbg/README.md

 ## Contributing

 Feel free to contribute to this project!
 You can add features, fix bugs, or make any other improvements you see fit.
 We just ask that you follow the [code style guidelines](https://github.com/CCExtractor/vardbg/blob/master/CODE_STYLE.md) to keep the code consistent and coherent.
+These guidelines can easily be enforced before pushing with the [pre-commit](https://pre-commit.com/) framework, which can install Git pre-commit hooks with the `pre-commit install` command.

 Once your contribution meets the guidelines, [open a pull request](https://github.com/CCExtractor/vardbg/compare) to make things official.